-Adonai-ref. to God...Lord" (Brown, Driver, Briggs, Hebrew and English Lexicon of the Old Testament, under adon [= lord], pp. 10, 11).
+"Adonai and adoni are variations of Massoretic pointing to distinguish divine reference from human" (Brown, Driver, Briggs, Hebrew and English Lexicon of the Old Testament, under adon, p.
+10-11).

-"The form ADONI ('my lord'), a royal title (I Sam.
-29:8), is to be carefully distinguished from the divine title ADONAI ('my Lord') used of Yahweh."
-"ADONAI-the special plural form [the divine title] distinguishes it from adonai [with short vowel] = my lords [found in Gen. 19:2]" (International Standard Bible Encyclopedia, "Lord," p.
+"The form adoni ('my lord'), a royal title (1 Sam.
+29:8), is to be carefully distinguished from the divine title Adonai ('my Lord,' 'Lord,' or 'O Lord') used over 130 times of Yahweh" ("Lord," International Standard Bible Encyclopedia, Vol. 3, p.
 157).

-"Lord in the OT is used to translate ADONAI when applied to the Divine Being.
-The [Hebrew] word...has a suffix [with special pointing] presumably for the sake of distinction.
-Sometimes it is uncertain whether it is a divine or human appellative...The Masoretic Text sometimes decides this by a note distinguishing between the word when 'holy' or only 'excellent,' sometimes by a variation in the [vowel] pointing-adoni, adonai [short vowel] and adonai [long vowel]" (Hastings Dictionary of the Bible, "Lord," Vol. 3, p.
+"Lord.
+This term in the OT is used to translate ADONAI when applied to the Divine Being.
+The [Hebrew] word...is with suffix with [special pointing], presumably for the sake of distinction...between a divine or a human appellative" ("Lord," Hastings Dictionary of the Bible, Vol. 3, p.
 137).

 "Hebrew Adonai exclusively denotes the God of Israel.
 It is attested about 450 times in the OT...Adoni [is] addressed to human beings (Gen. 44:7, Num.
-32:25, II Kings 2:19 [etc.]).
-We have to assume that the word adonai received its special form to distinguish it from the secular use of adon [i.e., adoni].
-The reason why [God is addressed] as adonai, [with long vowel] instead of the normal adon, adoni or adonai [with short vowel] may have been to distinguish Yahweh from other gods and from human lords" (Dictionary of Deities and Demons in the Bible, p.
-531).
+32:25, 2 Kings 2:19 [etc.]).
+We have to assume that the word Adonai received its special form to distinguish it from the secular use of adon [i.e., adoni].
+The reason why this is written Adonai instead of the normal adon, adoni...may have been to distinguish Yahweh from other gods and from human lords" ("Lord," Dictionary of Deities and Demons in the Bible, p.
+531-532).

-"The lengthening of the ā on Adonai [the Lord God] may be traced to the concern of the Masoretes to mark the word as sacred by a small external sign" (Theological Dictionary of the OT, "Adon," p.
-63 and Theological Dictionary of the NT, III, 1060ff, n.
-109).
+"The extension [lengthening] of the a [on Adonai, the Lord God] may be traced to the concern of the Massoretes to mark the word as sacred by a small outward sign" (Theological Dictionary of the NT, Vol. 3, p.
+1060-1061).

-"The form 'to my lord,' l'adoni, is never used in the OT as a divine reference...the generally accepted fact [is] that the Masoretic pointing distinguishes divine references (adonai) from human references (adoni) (Wigram, The Englishman's Hebrew and Chaldee Concordance of the OT, p.
-22)" (Herbert Bateman, "Ps 110:1 and the NT," Bibliothecra Sacra, Oct.-Dec., 1992, p.
-438).
+"None of the forms of 'my lord' (adoni) is a divine reference...These observations lend further credence to the generally accepted fact that the Masoretic pointing distinguishes divine references (Adonai) from human references (adoni)" (Herbert Bateman, "Psalm 110:1 and the New Testament," Bibliotheca Sacra, 149, 1992, p.
+448).